yugabyte/platform-go-client/docs/PerLocationBackupInfo.md

 `func (o *PerLocationBackupInfo) HasPerBackupLocationKeyspaceTables() bool`

 HasPerBackupLocationKeyspaceTables returns a boolean if a field has been set.

+### GetTablespaceResponse

+`func (o *PerLocationBackupInfo) GetTablespaceResponse() TablespaceResponse`

+GetTablespaceResponse returns the TablespaceResponse field if non-nil, zero value otherwise.

+### GetTablespaceResponseOk

+`func (o *PerLocationBackupInfo) GetTablespaceResponseOk() (*TablespaceResponse, bool)`

+GetTablespaceResponseOk returns a tuple with the TablespaceResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTablespaceResponse

+`func (o *PerLocationBackupInfo) SetTablespaceResponse(v TablespaceResponse)`

+SetTablespaceResponse sets TablespaceResponse field to given value.

+### HasTablespaceResponse

+`func (o *PerLocationBackupInfo) HasTablespaceResponse() bool`

+HasTablespaceResponse returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)